nakamotojp/zenn-qiita-sync/README.md

 ## 🚀 Getting Started
 You can use this tool by following the steps below.
+1. Build directory structure as follows
+    ```
+    .
+    ├── articles   ...
+Zenn format articles
+    ├── books      ...
+Zenn books (optional)
+    ├── images     ...
+Image files used in articles
+    └── qiita
+        └── public ...
+Qiita format articles
+    ```

-1. Introduce `qiita-cli` to issue the Qiita access token.
+2. Issue the Qiita access token using `qiita-cli`.
     - I refer you to visit [official repo](https://github.com/increments/qiita-cli/tree/v1) for details.

-2. Set the issued token as a secret variable.
+3. Set the issued token as a secret variable.
    - Go to `https://github.com/<USERNAME>/<REPO>/settings/secrets/actions/new` (by replacing `<USERNAME>` and `<REPO>` with your information).
    - Set the value as `QIITA_TOKEN = <Your Qiita Access Token>`.